stephendolan/obsidian-calendar-event-sync/README.md

 ## How it Works

-When you run the `Sync with Event` command, we iterate through your calendar's event to find (in order of precedence):
+When you run the `Sync with closest event` command, we iterate through your calendar's event to find (in order of precedence):

 -   The current event, if one is happening now.
 -   The next upcoming event, if one is happening soon (time window customizable in settings).
 -   The most recent event, if one happened recently (time window customizable in settings).

+When you run the `Select event to sync` command, we show you a list of past, occurring, and future events to select from.

 ## Required Settings